framely/community/docs/reference/providers/postgrest.md

 To provide function implementation, you need to add service interface to implement first.

-Back to your postgrest provider, head to **Service** page from the navigation bar.
+Back to your postgrest provider, and head to **Service** page from the navigation bar.
 In the **Implemented** section, select the service interface you want to implement.

 :::thumbnail
 ![function implementation](/images/provider/postgrest/function-implementation.png)